hanxLi/Ghana-Drone-Image-Processing/README.md

 ## Known Issue

-- Even though the labels have 9 classes but, as suggested in the data section, using Maize or Rice, the two dominating classes is recommended when forming classification chips
+- Even though the labels have 9 classes but, as suggested in the data section, using Maize or Fallow, the two dominating classes is recommended when forming classification chips
 - The accuracy of the labels is not 100% accuracy.
 To improve model performance, filter chips from different tile using the confidence level or labeler is recommended.
 Those information are available in the labels catalog provided
 - Providing specific resolution when rasterize the image and label tiles might result in raster tiles with different number of rows and number of columns.
 When testing this have minor or no influence on the resulting chips but specify the number of rows and number of columns is suggested